Book An Author Talk

-In 2016, I graduated with a PhD in North Korean Studies from the University of Sydney with a thesis researching the children’s culture of North Korea (DPRK).
+In 2016, I graduated with a PhD from the University of Sydney with a thesis researching the children’s culture of North Korea (DPRK).
 My work has featured worldwide in journals, newspapers, radio, television and online.

-In today’s atmosphere of crisis on the Korean Peninsula, an understanding of the DPRK is more important than ever.
-In recent years, I have had the honour of visiting many Sydney schools to talk about North Korea with students and teachers, whether in the context of Cold War history, the history of totalitarianism, propaganda studies, representation, or through the prism of dystopian literary studies.
+In recent years, I have had the honour of visiting many schools to talk about North Korea with students and teachers, whether in the context of Cold War history, the history of totalitarianism, legal studies, propaganda studies, representation, or through the prism of dystopian literary studies.